GenericMappingTools/gmt/trunk/doc/rst/source/GMT_Docs.rst

 ---------------------------------------------

-Finally, we demonstrate how gridding on a spherical surface can be accomplished using Green’s functions of surface splines, with or without tension.
+Finally, we demonstrate how gridding on a spherical surface can be accomplished using Green's functions of surface splines, with or without tension.
 Global gridding does not work particularly well in Cartesian coordinates hence the chosen approach.
 We use `greenspline <greenspline.html>`_ to produce a crude